vincent-himpe/AVR64DA64-Breakout/README.md

 ## Features:

-UPDI programmer and UART
+UPDI programmer and UART.
 It has an on-board UPDI programmer with HV capability to reset a bricked processor.
 The programmer has an auto-switch between Programming and UART mode.
 It uses a standard UDB connector and a CH340 type USB<>UART converter.
+Switching between UART and UPDI is controlled by the D

 ## I/O